Forward Regulatory Plan 2024-2026

 Development of the GAR would consider the shared federal-provincial-territorial jurisdiction over aquaculture, avoid duplication with provincial-territorial legislation and regulations, and recognize regional differences in the aquaculture sector where applicable.

-DFO would develop the GAR in phases.
-This phased approach would allow DFO to reduce red tape and administrative burden, and address immediate modernization priorities, over the next two years while work continues on developing the proposed GAR.
+DFO is developing the GAR in phases.
+This phased approach allows DFO to reduce red tape and administrative burden, and address immediate modernization priorities, in the short term, while work continues on developing the proposed GAR.

-As outlined below, in phases I-III DFO will complete amendments to improve aquaculture-related content within existing Fisheries Act regulations.
-Subsequently in phase IV, the GAR will be created to consolidate aquaculture-related regulatory provisions into one comprehensive set of regulations and incorporate additional improvements not completed in phases I-III.
+As outlined below, in phases I and II DFO is undertaking amendments to improve aquaculture-related content within existing Fisheries Act regulations.
+Subsequently in phase III, the GAR will be created, consolidating aquaculture-related regulatory provisions into one comprehensive set of regulations and incorporating additional improvements not completed in phases I-II.
 It is anticipated that the GAR will be created under a proposed new federal aquaculture act.

 Indication of business impacts